Mother beaten to death by daughter's alleged molesters

 Molestation on board Rajdhani Express: Ticket examiner suspended, waiter taken off duty

-A five second video clip recovered shows a shot from the terrace of the family's home on the day of the incident shows a woman in a red 'kurta' lying on the ground and a man dressed in a white 'kurta' and trousers kicks her face.
+A five-second video clip recovered shows a shot from the terrace of the family's home on the day of the incident shows a woman in a red 'kurta' lying on the ground and a man dressed in a white 'kurta' and trousers kicks her face.
 Though it is not yet confirmed who made the video.

-As per the Kanpur police, three men has been arrested allegedly responsible for the assault case last week.
-The cops said they are still looking out for other three accused.
+As per the Kanpur police, three men have been arrested allegedly responsible for the assault case last week.
+The cops said they are still looking out for the other three accused.